Lecture by Vitaly Komar

 An event accompanying the exhibition: Prototypes: Limanka Fashion House.
 New Collection.

-During the lecture, Vitaly Komar will talk about the targets of the Sots Art movement and the meanders of ironic criticism of socialist realism and everyday life in the country of fulfilled utopia.
+During the lecture, Vitaly Komar talked about the targets of the Sots Art movement and the meanders of ironic criticism of socialist realism and everyday life in the country of fulfilled utopia.